just-another-downer/landgrid-support/_articles/start-your-property-survey.md

 weight: 2
 category: Surveying
 published: true
-intro: How to begin your property survey with Site Control Pro
+intro: Surveying Property with landgrid.com and the Loveland Next app
 title: Start Your Property Survey with paid landgrid.com Accounts
 Title: Start Your Property Survey with Site Control Pro
 ---